Skip to main content

 1. Firewall & Port Validation: Verify TCP port 5432 is open bidirectionally between all participating nodes.
 Restrict access to specific CIDR blocks using security groups or iptables.

-3. Resource Alignment: Synchronize postgresql.conf parameters across nodes.
+3. Resource Alignment: Synchronize key postgresql.conf parameters across nodes.
 Ensure max_connections accommodates FDW multiplexing overhead, and tune work_mem to prevent out-of-memory errors during remote sort/hash operations.

 4. Topology Baseline: Validate your network layout against established Cross-Partition Querying & Aggregation Strategies before scaling horizontally.
 Proper baseline design prevents cascading latency during peak query windows.